-A total of eighteen (18) issues were directed to the Patient Advocate for resolution.
+A total of thirty-three (33) issues were directed to the Patient Advocate for resolution.
 All complaints were individualized in nature.
 There were no concerns that warranted any programmatic or systemic changes.
 The Center's Patient Advocate facilitated enhanced communication between staff and patients which resolved all but three of the patient's concerns.
 No patient advocacy scenarios required escalation to the DMH Central office of patient advocacy.
-Three (3) patient complaints were unable to be resolved because attempts made by Patient Advocate to reach the complainant were unsuccessful.